 Where are cellar spiders found?

 Cellar spiders live in damp, dark environments.
-Barns, sheds, garages, basements and crawlspaces, root cellars, and underneath sinks are a few places you might encounter these arachnids.
-Cellar spiders create irregular webs and because they are not solitary spiders, property owners are likely to encounter unsightly clusters of webs in areas where cellar spiders infest.
+Barns, sheds, garages, basements, crawlspaces, root cellars, and underneath sinks are a few places you might encounter these arachnids.
+Cellar spiders create irregular webs, and because they are not solitary spiders, property owners are likely to encounter unsightly clusters of webs in areas where cellar spiders infest.

 What do cellar spiders eat?

 DIY black cellar spider prevention and control tips